Top Picks for Home Learning – Letters and Sounds

 4-Pebble Wordbuilding tray

 This tray has been designed to accommodate our alphabet and phonics pebbles, making it easier for children to lay out letters to form words.
 Its use grows as a child’s language proficiency increases.
 Begin by using the first three spaces to place letters in to create CVC words.
 As they are created, the child can blend the sounds by saying them out loud.
-The process can be reversed as letters are removed.
-It does not matter if the words are nonsense words to begin with.
 Building on this work, use all the tray’s spaces to create CCVC, CVCC and CVVC words.

 Activity idea: